 - The software can fix the “warning camera failed”, the app is crashing, failed update, etc.

 Note: You have to remember that the system repair may erase all the device data.
 So, create a backup of your Samsung data first and then try fixing the Samsung phone.

 Follow the steps given below and fix the camera failed error:

 Step 1.
 Download the software on your computer and launch it.
-Connect your device and select the Repair option from the main interface.
-In the next screen, click on the Start button.
+Connect your device and select the System Repair option from the main interface.
+In the next screen, select Android Repair module.

 Step 2.
 You will have to provide the device details accurately to ensure that the software provides a precise firmware package to be downloaded.
 Enter brand, name, model, country, and carrier of your device and agree to the terms and condition.